lijoannali/JS-Ray/README.md

 ![colorful example](Examples/reflectionTestForFun.png)

-## Steps to Run the Ray Tracer
+## Instructions to Run the Ray Tracer

+1. Clone the repository and open index.html in a browser
-1. Navigate to this folder: `js/input/`
+2. Navigate to this folder: `js/input/`
-2. Create a `.txt` file called `setup.txt` (See more below)
+3. Create a `.txt` file called `setup.txt` (See more below)
-3. Run the JavaScript program, and see the ray-traced image on the canvas
+4. Run the JavaScript program, and see the ray-traced image on the canvas

 ## Setup